roberd13/insights-tutorial/README.md

 # Insights Tutorial

-### In this simple tutorial we will walk through enabling the new [Metrics Collector](https://docs.datastax.com/en/dse/6.7/dse-dev/datastax_enterprise/tools/metricsCollector/mcIntroduction.html) in a DataStax Enterprise (DSE) 6.7 Docker Container, exporting the metrics to Promethius Docker Container and visualizing these metrics with a Grafana Docker container.
+### In this simple tutorial we will walk through enabling the new [Metrics Collector](https://docs.datastax.com/en/dse/6.7/dse-dev/datastax_enterprise/tools/metricsCollector/mcIntroduction.html) in a DataStax Enterprise (DSE) 6.7 Docker Container, exporting the metrics to Prometheus Docker Container and visualizing these metrics with a Grafana Docker container.

-This Tutorial was created using a DSE 6.7, Promethius 2.4.3 amd Grafana 5.3.2 containers .
+This Tutorial was created using a DSE 6.7, Prometheus 2.4.3 amd Grafana 5.3.2 containers .

 ## Prerequisites